ibexa/documentation-developer/docs/search/aggregation_reference/keywordterm_aggregation.md

 # KeywordTermAggregation

-The Field-based [KeywordTermAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-KeywordTermAggregation.html) aggregates search results by the value of the Keyword Field.
+The field-based [KeywordTermAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-KeywordTermAggregation.html) aggregates search results by the value of the Keyword field.

 ## Arguments